nandoabreu/confluent-kafka-local/README.md

 A simple localhost running Apache Kafka implementation using confluent-kafka.

-This implementation is based on [Confluent's Quick Start using Docker](https://docs.confluent.io/platform/current/quickstart/ce-docker-quickstart.html), but I needed a lighter version for my development/study and with access from my host machine (I didn't want to deploy another container for my development) without messing my machine.
+This implementation is based on [Confluent's Quick Start using Docker](https://docs.confluent.io/platform/current/quickstart/ce-docker-quickstart.html), but I needed a lighter version for my development/study and with access from my host (I didn't want an extra container) without messing my machine.
 [This article by Robin Moffatt](https://www.confluent.io/blog/kafka-client-cannot-connect-to-broker-on-aws-on-docker-etc/) helped to understand communication between Zookeeper (configurations) and Kafka Broker.